 Depression

-Depression is much like a wet blanket, dampening the resources we typically need to get through the day – thinking, feeling, confidence, energy, interest and pleasure.
-Day to day living can begin to feel burdensome, overwhelming and painful.
+Depression is a heavy, draining experience that dampens the resources we typically need to get through the day – thinking, feeling, confidence, energy, interest, and pleasure.
+Day-to-day living can begin to feel burdensome, overwhelming, and painful.
 Relationships also suffer, as depressed individuals often feel misunderstood or struggle to reach out to others.
-A vicious cycle emerges: Isolation increases painful feelings, and vice-versa.
+A vicious cycle emerges: isolation increases painful feelings, and vice-versa.
 Once established, this cycle can continue to the point where one feels like giving up.

-Given that depression involves a ‘dampening’ process, my general approach involves sensitizing one to his or her thoughts, feelings and behaviors.
-My first goal in working with those experiencing depression is to reduce the intensity of painful feelings, so that day to day life can become more tolerable.
-At times, simply feeling heard, understood and accepted can make an enormous difference.
-At this point, I will begin to work collaboratively with my client to uncover the origins of depression.
+Given that depression involves a significant emotional and cognitive retreat, my general approach involves sensitizing individuals to their thoughts, feelings, and behaviors.
+My first goal in working with those experiencing depression is to reduce the intensity of painful feelings, so that day-to-day life can become more tolerable.
+At times, simply feeling heard, understood, and accepted can make an enormous difference.
+From there, I work collaboratively with my clients to safely uncover the origins of their depression.

 Separation, Grief and Loss